Course

 After the course the student should have

-• The complexities of balancing risk prevention with human and social needs.
+• Understanding of how to balance risk prevention with social and human needs.

 Required prerequisite knowledge